-The consolidated financial statements include estimates, which, by their nature, are uncertain.
-The preparation of consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
+The preparation of our consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of these consolidated financial statements and the reported amounts of revenues and expenses during the period.
 On an ongoing basis, management evaluates its judgments and estimates in relation to assets, liabilities, revenue and expenses.
-Management uses historical experience and other factors as the basis for its judgments and estimates.
+Management uses past experience and other factors as the basis for its judgments and estimates.
 Actual results may differ from those estimates.
 The impacts of estimates are pervasive throughout these consolidated financial statements, and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and the revision affects current and future periods.
+Areas where significant estimates and assumptions are used include: the Black Scholes valuation of warrants and stock options issued and the valuation recorded for future income taxes.